Esri/utility-network-modeling/README.md

 - Create a folder for each configuration
 - Create the following content for each variation
 	- PPT
-	- AI
+	- PDF
 	- JPG of configuration
 	- JPG of configuration with labels
 	- Readme
-- The PPT and AI should model the same content
+- The PPT and PDF should model the same content
 	- Representation in the GN
 	- Simple Representation in the UN
 	- Detailed Representation in the UN